Geta/EpiCategories/README.md

 ![ScreenShot](/docs/category-selector.jpg)
 ![ScreenShot](/docs/category-selector-dialog.jpg)

-If you prefer to use the native content reference list editor for your categories you can add a UI hint:
+If you prefer to use the native content reference list editor for your categories you can skip the CategoriesAttribute:

-	[UIHint(CategoryUIHint.ContentReferenceList)]
-	public virtual ContentCategoryList Categories { get; set; }
+	public virtual IList&lt;ContentReference> Categories { get; set; }

 ![ScreenShot](/docs/content-reference-list.jpg)